-My second novel, Greatest Hits, is out now in the UK, and will be published in the US and in several other languages through the course of 2018.
+My second novel, Greatest Hits, is out now in the UK, and will be published in the US and in several other languages through the course of 2018 and 2019.

 The novel tells the story of Cass Wheeler, a fictional singer who enjoyed huge success from the early seventies, only to retire mysteriously at the height of her fame.
 Two decades later, she is spending a single day in her recording studio, picking out tracks for a very personal Greatest Hits album.
 Each chapter of Greatest Hits opens with one of these songs and takes the reader back through Cass’s life, from her childhood, through her earliest days as a singer, to the terrible crisis that caused her to flee her own life.